neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 The Germans get the lion's share of the blame for the Holocaust traditionally, but they couldn't have done what they did without a lot of other help.

-And in this book, The Holocaust and Unfinished History, Dan Stone helps us to understand the motivations, the roots and the extent of that help.
+And in this book, The Holocaust and Unfinished History[^1], Dan Stone helps us to understand the motivations, the roots and the extent of that help.

 So without further ado, Professor Dan Stone.